-But in reality she was grabbing the nursing cover and thrashing around like a maniac the entire time we were trying to nurse.
+But in reality she was grabbing the nursing cover and thrashing around the entire time we were trying to nurse.
 When she was a newborn nursing in public was no problem, but as she got older I felt like I was in a wrestling match.
 And although I became MUCH less self-conscious about nursing in public after my first few times doing it, call me crazy but I still didn't want to pull a Janet Jackson in the middle of a crowded restaurant.

 Of course, nursing tops helped with the whole Janet Jackson thing, but boy are they expensive!
 I was just too cheap to buy a nursing wardrobe, especially after paying for maternity clothing.
 I just ended up wearing a nursing tank under my shirt most of the time, but I'm so happy that I don't have to plan my outfits around how 'easy access' they are any more.

 One thing that I found very ironic is the fact that the entire time I was breastfeeding I felt like I was doing the best thing I could do for Violet - I mean, it's the food that Mother Nature intended for babies, right?
 But besides the immunity benefits, it turns out that it wasn't really best for my baby.
 Now that we are no longer nursing, Violet is such happier, healthier little girl.
 To compare Violet on formula to Violet on breast milk is like comparing Jekyll and Hyde.

 Despite my attempts at constant nursing and an extreme elimination diet Violet was still not getting enough to eat and was reacting to the food that she did get.
 We didn't realize it for so long because we had nothing to compare it to - she is our first baby and we figured that she was just extra fussy.
 How ridiculous would you feel going to your pediatrician to tell them that your baby is fussy and poops a lot?
 I mean, she's a BABY.
 That's what they DO.